Maple Spice Thumbprint Cookies Two Ways

-- Fill each cookie with 1 teaspoon Nutella and a sprinkle of sea salt.
+- For the Nutella Filling: Fill each cookie with 1 teaspoon Nutella and a sprinkle of sea salt.

-- Bring a pot of water to a low boil.
+- For the Dark Chocolate Filling: Bring a pot of water to a low boil.
 Set a glass bowl on top of the pot so that the bottom is not touching the boiling water.
 Add the coconut oil and the chocolate chips to the bowl, and stir until the mixture is melted and smooth.
 Remove from heat.

 - Spoon a little melted chocolate into the indent of each cookie.
 They can be eaten immediately, but the chocolate will take about an hour to set, so if you bite in beware of dripping chocolate!